 Here’s how you can help adults with intellectual disabilities access fulfilling and stimulating work, volunteering, or day program supports:

 - $10,000 will provide 200 days of one to one support for community participation, be it visits to appointments, trips to exercise at Variety Village or participation in office activities.

 - $1,000 will support one person with meaningful community participation for one month.

 - $250 will support one person with meaningful community participation for one week.

 - $100 will support two people with meaningful community participation for one day.

 - $50 will support one person with meaningful community participation for one day.

 - $25 will support one person with meaningful community participation for half a day.

 About L'Arche Toronto

 Today, L’Arche is an international movement that calls people to live in community and share life together.
-And for nearly 40 years at L’Arche Toronto, we’ve brought to life the vision of Jean Vanier by helping people with intellectual disabilities discover their gifts and abilities, and supporting them to achieve their goals for a meaningful life.
+And for 45 years at L’Arche Toronto, we’ve brought to life the mission of L'Arche by helping people with intellectual disabilities discover their gifts and abilities, and supporting them to achieve their goals for a meaningful life.